uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 - **Critiquing** refers to detecting external (in-)consistencies of a procedure or product.
 Also *judging* whether a procedure is appropirate for a given situation falls into this process.

 ## Create
+"Create" represents the most complex category.
+Its goal is the ability to combine or rearrange pieces and elements to form a coherent or functional (new) whole.

 The Bloom Taxonomy is also applicaple to [[Microlearning]].